groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/htmlviewoptions/imageheight/_index.md

 ---
 title: ImageHeight
 second_title: GroupDocs.Viewer for .NET API Reference
 description: The height of an output image in pixels.
-When converting single image to HTML only
+The property is available when converting single image to HTML only.
 type: docs
 weight: 60
 url: /net/groupdocs.viewer.options/htmlviewoptions/imageheight/
 ---
 ## HtmlViewOptions.ImageHeight property

-The height of an output image in pixels.
-(When converting single image to HTML only)
+The height of an output image (in pixels).
+The property is available when converting single image to HTML only.

 ```csharp
 public int ImageHeight { get; set; }
 ```

+### Remarks

+For details and code example, see the [documentation](https://docs.groupdocs.com/viewer/net/set-image-size-limits-when-rendering-to-html/).

 ### See Also